As an EU institution, the ECA performs its audits within a framework set out in EU legislation.

 European Court of Auditors - an EU institution

 The ECA is an institution of the European Union.
 It gained this status in

 European Court of Auditors - the EU's independent external auditor

-The reference text concerning the financial provisions may be found under Articles 310 to 325 of the Treaty on the Functioning of the European Union.
+The main legal provisions governing our audit work are Articles 310 to 325 of the Treaty on the Functioning of the European Union.

 Rules of Procedure

 Our operations are governed by various internal rules and procedures.
 The most important of these are our Rules of Procedure, which set out how our organisation functions.
 The Rules of Procedure are required under the Treaty to be approved by the Council of the European Union.

 The Ethical Guidelines and the Code of conduct of ECA Members